 Offering a comprehensive employee benefits package helps your organization compete for talent.
 To retain your employees, you need to understand your competitors and what they offer employees.
 If your competitors offer more benefits, your employees are more likely to apply.

-After all, a Glassdoor survey found that four out of five employees prefer added benefits to a raise.
-If your employees receive benefits that fit their needs, they’ll be less likely to leave in search of better opportunities.
+If your employees receive benefits that fit their needs, they'll be less likely to leave in search of better opportunities.

 Employees who enjoy working for your organization and have high job satisfaction will be more likely to recruit others when you have a job opening, helping reduce your talent acquisition costs.